Generating Benchmarks for Factuality Evaluation of Language Models

-We considered pairs of prefix, original completion and non-factual completion $(t, c^+, c^-)$ from \wikimethod.
-We then manually identified the \textit{minimal factual claim} modified by $c^-$.
-For the example given in Table~\ref{tab:negxamples}, replacing ``\textit{became}'' with \textit{``declined the position of''} relates to the minimal fact ``\textit{Donne became Chief Justice of Nauru and Tuvalu}''.
+We selected tuples of prefix, original completion and non-factual completion $(t, c^+, c^-)$ from \wikimethod.
+We then manually identified the \textit{minimal factual claim} modified by $c^-$, denoted by $f$.
+For example, the predicate error from Table~\ref{tab:negxamples}, in which ``\textit{became}'' was replaced with \textit{``declined the position of''}, the edit relates to the minimal fact ``\textit{Donne became Chief Justice of Nauru and Tuvalu}''.

 We let LLMs generate free text, conditioned on the prefix and the completion until the edit induced by $c^-$.
-Formally, let $c$ be the common prefix of $c^+$ and $c^-$.
-For the example given in Table~\ref{tab:negxamples}, along with the above replacement of $c^{+}$ with $c^{-}$, the common prefix $c$ is: ``\textit{After completing his term, he}").
+Formally, let $c$ be the common prefix of $c^+$ and $c^-$ (in the predicate error example, $c$ is ``\textit{After completing his term, he}").
 The LLM is conditioned on the concatenation of $t$ and $c$.
-In other words, the model was conditioned on the prefix and the text of the completion until the edit induced by $c^-$.
-Note that in this open-ended generative setting the LM might generate the correct fact, text violating it, or any other fluent continuation that does not refer to the specific fact.
+The LLM might generate the correct fact, text violating it, or other completion that does not refer to it.
 For each example we manually annotated whether the generated text is \textit{true}, \textit{false}, or \textit{neutral} w.r.t.\ $f$.

-We analyzed two models with a similar token-level perplexity but a significant gap in \method accuracy: GPT-J 6B and OPT-66B (marked in a green circle in Figure~\ref{fig:ppl_blowup}).

-For each model, we considered two groups of examples: examples with $c^{+},c^{-}$ pairs for which the model was \textit{right}, \textit{i.e.}, the model assigns larger mean log-likelihood to $c^{+},c^{-}$ pairs for which the model was \textit{wrong} (the complement set).
+We analyzed two models with a similar token-level perplexity but a significant gap in \method accuracy: GPT-J 6B and OPT-66B (marked in a green circle in Figure \ref{fig:ppl_blowup}).
+For each model, we considered two groups of examples: examples with $c^{+},c^{-}$ pairs for which the model was \textit{right}, \textit{i.e.}, the model assigns larger mean log-likelihood to $c^{+}$ compared to $c^{-}$, and pairs for which the model was \textit{wrong} (the complement set).
 We sampled three generations per example for $100$ examples from each group and for each model.
 Overall, we created $1200$ generations.
 We filtered some of the samples due to ill-formatted generations or non-contradictory completions ($14.5$\% of all samples).